Logeswaran123/Garbage-Classification-for-safety/README.md

   ![alt text](https://github.com/joagovi/Garbage-Classification-for-safety/blob/master/pictures/menu_node.png "menu node-red")

 1. Enter to the main menu of node-red.
-2. Select "Manage palette"
+2. Select "Manage palette".
-3. Select "Install"
+3. Select "Install".
-4. Enter **"node-red-dashboard"** in the search field
+4. Enter **"node-red-dashboard"** in the search field.
-5. Click on the **"install"** button
+5. Click on the **"install"** button.
 6. When the installation is finished, click "Done."
 7. Press F5 to reload.
 8. You will find the **"Dashboard"** button on the right side.